 You’ll find all sorts of information about careers (and pretty much everything else) on the Internet.
 Some sites are fabulously useful, and others are less so, particularly for young career explorers.
 As a starting point, we recommend these well-established sites, all provided or sponsored by the U.S. Department of Labor and with a good bit of data-sharing among them.

 U.S Bureau of Labor Statistics’ Occupational Outlook Handbook (BLS OOH)

 The Occupation Outlook Handbook (OOH) information is thorough, well-organized, concise, and current, providing a comprehensive look at a wide variety of jobs.
 Each profile explains what someone in that role does, where they might work, and what education, skills, and experience they need, along with data about pay and job prospects.
 OOH also includes a list of similar occupations with high-level descriptions and links for more information (an excellent feature), plus a set of links for more information from professional associations and other sources.
-Though an exceptional career resource, notes that the BLS OOH is text-rich, with limited graphics.
+Though an exceptional career resource, note that the BLS OOH is text-rich, with limited graphics.

 Career OneStop’s Get My Future